ismailkocdemir/CKA_AttrEmbed/README.md

 ### Centered Kernel Alignment on Attribute Embeddings

-Align similarity (Kornblith et. al, 2019) of feature maps between classes with similarity of the attribute embeddings (adapted from ViCo (Gupta et. al, 2019))
+Align the similarity (Kornblith et. al, 2019) of feature maps between classes with the similarity of the attribute embeddings (adapted from ViCo (Gupta et. al, 2019))

 #### References